The Ultimate Spain Bucket List (50 Top Experiences)

 Masca is one of the most magical places in Tenerife.
 This village, located on the mountainside, seems to come straight from a postcard.
 It also resembles Machu Pichu in Peru.

 Wander this lovely town and stop for lunch at La Terraza restaurant for traditional Canarian food with a view.
-If you’re into hiking, there are also some scenic hiking trails in the area.
+If you’re into hiking, there are also some scenic hiking trails.

 It’s good to know that the road to Masca isn’t the easiest to drive, so booking an excursion to Masca is always a good idea.
 I’m glad a local guide took me there.